selamat/technology/hadoop/cloudera-description.md

 ## This command is used to repair MetaData of Hbase
 hbase org.apache.hadoop.hbase.util.hbck.OfflineMetaRepair

-## use ls / to list files on zookeeper, then use 'rmr /hbase' to delete hbase's date
+## use ls / to list files on zookeeper, then use 'rmr /hbase' to delete hbase's data
 /opt/cloudera/parcels/CDH-5.3.2-1.cdh5.3.2.p0.10/lib/zookeeper/bin/zkCli.sh

 ## start hbase